 Nikola Tesla also invented the AC induction motor and licensed it to Westinghouse.
 It became the basis of Westinghouse’s polyphase power distribution system, and the deal made Tesla extremely wealthy for a time.

-Did His Best Work as a Young Man
+Tesla Did His Best Work as a Young Man

 Unfortunately, like many geniuses, Tesla did his best work when he was a young man.
 In later life, he became increasingly erratic, and his ideas wandered off into fringe areas of pseudoscience and “woo.”

 Tesla’s downfall began when he built an enormous structure on Long Island called the Wardenclyffe Tower.
-He intended to use Wardenclyffe to outpace Marconi’s ability to transmit transatlantic radio signals and even to distribute wireless electrical power.
+He intended to use Wardenclyffe to outpace Marconi’s ability to transmit transatlantic radio signals and even to distribute wireless electric power.

 Suffered a Mental Breakdown